-Osteoarthritis: Obesity increases the strain placed on weight-bearing joints, additionally promoting inflammation within the body.
-These factors may cause complications like osteoarthritis.
+Osteoarthritis: Obesity increases the strain placed on weight-bearing joints, causing inflammation within the body.
+This may cause problems like osteoarthritis.

 Severe COVID-19 Symptoms: Obesity increases the danger of developing severe symptoms if you become infected with the virus that causes coronavirus disease 2019 (COVID-19).
 People who have severe cases of COVID-19 may require treatment in medical care units or maybe mechanical assistance to breathe.

-As per the obesity definition, overweight is caused due to overeating.
+As per the obesity definition, being overweight is caused due to overeating.
 By following certain steps, we can control being overweight.
-They are as follows daily exercise, a healthy diet, and a long-term commitment to watch what you eat and drink.
+They are as follows: daily exercise, a healthy diet, and a long-term commitment to watch what you eat and drink.

 Exercise Regularly: You need to urge 150 to 300 minutes of moderate-intensity activity every week to stop weight gain.
 The physical activities include walking fastly and swimming.

 Follow a Healthy-Eating Plan: specialize in low-calorie, nutrient-dense foods, like fruits, vegetables, and whole grains.
 Avoid saturated fat and limit sweets and alcohol.
 Eat three regular meals in a day with limited snacking, during this you can enjoy the high-calorie desserts or beverages in small quantities.